coreyalejandro/prompt-this/docs/DEVELOPER_GUIDE.md

 # 👨‍💻 Developer Guide

-Complete guide for developers working on the Prompt Engineering Agent Platform.
+Complete guide for developers working on the Prompt-This Platform.

 ## 🏗️ Architecture Overview